awsdocs/amazon-connect-admin-guide/doc_source/concepts-routing.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/routing-profile-3.png)

+## Queues<a name="concepts-routing-profiles-queues"></a>

+There are two types of queues:
++ Standard queues: where the contact waits before they are routed to an agent\.
++ Agent queues: where the contact waits after they’ve been routed to an agent\.
+Agent queues are created automatically when you add an agent to your contact center\.

+Contacts waiting in agent queues are higher priority than contacts waiting in standard queues\.

 ## Queues: Priority and Delay<a name="concepts-routing-profiles-priority"></a>

 Priority and delay are powerful features that allow you to load balance contacts among groups of agents\.